Yiling-J/tablepilot/examples/README.md

 - **recipes_cuisine_meal**
   Building on the `recipes_cuisine` example, this variation adds a "meal" column, where the value is selected from 6 meal options, creating more diversity in the results.

-- **recipes_cuisine_meal_ingredients**
-  Building on the `recipes_cuisine_meal` example, this variation adds two must-have-ingredient column, where the value is selected from 50 AI generated ingredients, creating even more diversity in the results.
-(But it doesn't seem very creative, maybe write a better prompt in table description or try a different model.)

 - **recipes_by_country**
   This example demonstrates how to repeat column values.
 The generated table will include 6 recipes for each country: 2 Breakfast recipes, 2 Lunch recipes, and 2 Dinner recipes.